PacificBiosciences/HiFi-human-WGS-WDL/README.md

 ## Setup

+We recommend cloning the repo rather than downloading the release package.
 Some tasks and workflows are pulled in from other repositories.
 Ensure you have initialized submodules following cloning by running `git submodule update --init --recursive`.

 ## Resource requirements